Ascension Catholic's twin connection helping Bulldogs to 4-2 start

 "I feel like every time he throws me the ball, I'm gonna score," Brooks said.

-Football isn't even the twins best sport as the star for the Bulldogs baseball team is well and plan on playing collegiately next year.
+Football isn't even the twins' best sport, as the star for the Bulldogs' baseball team, as well, and plan on playing at the college level next year.

 More News